Blading (professional wrestling): Contemporary history

-In the past North American professional wrestling, blading was almost exclusively performed by and on male performers.
-However in promotions that allows blading in the 2020s such as All Elite Wrestling, women have bladed as well, for example in a match between Britt Baker and Thunder Rosa in 2021, Baker underwent excessive bleeding because of blading during the match.
+In the 1980s, the willingness to blade was seen as an advantage for new wrestlers.
+In past North American professional wrestling, blading was almost exclusively performed by and on male performers.
+However in promotions that allow blading in the 2020s such as All Elite Wrestling (AEW), women have bladed as well.
+For example, in a match between Britt Baker and Thunder Rosa in 2021, Baker underwent excessive bleeding because of blading during the match.

-Some wrestlers like Abdullah the Butcher, Dusty Rhodes, New Jack, Bruiser Brody, King Curtis Iaukea, Carlos Colón Sr., Perro Aguayo, Devon Hughes (Brother Devon/D-Von Dudley), Ric Flair, Steve Corino, Tarzan Goto, Balls Mahoney, Kintaro Kanemura, Jun Kasai, Villano III, Ian Rotten, Sabu and Manny Fernandez, have disfiguring scars on their heads from frequently blading throughout their careers.
-According to Mick Foley, the scars in Abdullah's forehead are so deep that he enjoys holding coins or gambling chips in them as a macabre party trick.

-Presently, blading is a lot less popular than in the past, due to the prevalence and heightened awareness of AIDS and hepatitis.
-In the 1980s, the willingness to blade was seen as an advantage of new wrestlers.
-From July 2008 onward, due to its TV-PG rating, WWE has not allowed wrestlers to blade themselves.
-In most cases, any blood coming from the wrestlers is unintentional.
+However, popularity of blading declined during the mid-2000's.
+One reason for this decline was due to heightened awareness of AIDS and hepatitis, which can spread from contact with blood.
+From July 2008 onward, due to its TV-PG rating, WWE did not allow wrestlers to blade themselves.
+In most cases, any blood coming from the wrestlers was unintentional.
 To maintain their TV-PG rating, when a wrestler bleeds on live television, WWE tends to attempt to stop the bleeding mid-match or use different camera angles to avoid showing excessive blood.
-During repeats of said footage, WWE television programs often shift to black-and-white.
+During repeats of said footage, WWE television programs often shift to black-and-white to obscure any visible bleeding.
+However, beginning in 2024, following the end of the PG ratings, WWE has once again permitted wrestlers to blade during matches and angles.

-Impact Wrestling, formerly known as Total Nonstop Action (TNA) Wrestling, used blading frequently until adopting a new no-blood policy in 2014.
-Wrestlers Abyss and Raven were famed for the matches involving the most blood in TNA before the new policy in 2014.
+Impact Wrestling, formerly known as Total Nonstop Action Wrestling (TNA), used blading frequently until adopting a new no-blood policy in 2014.
+Wrestlers Abyss and Raven were famed for their matches involving a lot of blood in TNA before the new policy in 2014.

+In the past several years, however, All Elite Wrestling has used blading semi-frequently by way of specific wrestlers like Jon Moxley and Adam Page.
+AEW also has been known for promoting hardcore and death matches involving barbed wire, thumbtacks, and broken glass, giving more of an incentive for the wrestlers to blade to give the appearance of being wounded by the various weapons.
+One infamous instance involved Nick Gage cutting Chris Jericho's forehead with a pizza cutter during a picture-in-picture advertisement that coincedentally was promoting Domino's Pizza at the same time.